-Inherent to the conflict theory of social order is that conflict is the normal state within a society not the exception, this is most famously captured by Thomas Hobbes’s book the Leviathan, where he posits that man, in a state of nature, is in a continuous war of all against all, order is then seen to only be maintainable through some powerful centralized force.
-This force is exorcised through some hierarchical structure.
-Relations of conflict give rise to a micro structure of one agent assuming a dominant position over another a micro dynamic of power and authority, where one agent assumes greater control over the agency of the combined organizations while another assumes a subordinate position with a lower level of representation within the combined overall agency.
-As such the social structure that emerges out of agonistic relations engender varying degrees of inequality, within a stratified hierarchical system where power is exorcised in a downward direction in order to maintain the state or order of the system.5
+Inherent to the conflict theory of social order is that conflict is the normal state within a society, not the exception, this is most famously captured by Thomas Hobbes’s book the Leviathan, where he posits that man, in a state of nature, is in a continuous war of all against all, order is then seen to only be maintainable through some powerful centralized force.
+This force is exercised through some hierarchical structure.
+Relations of conflict give rise to a microstructure of one agent assuming a dominant position over another a micro-dynamic of power and authority, where one agent assumes greater control over the agency of the combined organizations while another assumes a subordinate position with a lower level of representation within the combined overall agency.
+As such the social structure that emerges out of agonistic relations engender varying degrees of inequality, within a stratified hierarchical system where power is exercised in a downward direction in order to maintain the state or order of the system.5

 Chain of Command